leafsphp/new-docs/2.1/core/controller.md

 // this is a model, view the model docx for more info require "User.php";

-use Leaf\ApiController;
+use Leaf\Controller;

-class UserController extends ApiController
+class UserController extends Controller
 {
     /**
      * Show the profile for the given user.